jiet3684/DBD/README.md

 [5] Mathias Parger, Martin Winter, Daniel Mlakar, and Markus Steinberger.Speck:  Accelerating  gpu  sparse  matrix-matrix  multiplication  throughlightweight analysis.
 InProceedings of the 25th ACM SIGPLAN Sympo-sium on Principles and Practice of Parallel Programming, PPoPP ’20,page 362–375, New York, NY, USA, 2020.
 Association for ComputingMachinery.

-* We will provide the full source code soon, when some confidential issues are resolved.